St John the Baptist Parish Church

 On the last Sunday evening of each month, representatives of the churches in Crowthorne lead a short act of worship for the residents of Pinehurst.
 Between six and ten residents attend and a similar number of visitors, who take it in turn to lead the service, choosing the hymns and the style or theme.
 The air of expectancy and joy in sharing time together is good.
 It was extra special at the end of December when several of our Pathfinders led a post Christmas evening.
 The mini doughnuts and mince pies were a treat too.

-If you feel called to assist with the leadership of this activity, do have a word with the Vicar.
+If you feel called to assist with the leadership of this activity, do contact the Vicar.